T-Pau/Zak-Supervisor/README.md

 The top portion shows the value of the current position and up to eight remembered positions.
 Set the addresses to monitor with the keys `1` through `8`.

-The next section show the amount of raster time currently used as well as the maximum time used so far.
+The next section shows the amount of raster time currently used as well as the maximum time used so far.

 The three lines in red and white show the value of one memory location over time.
-Each column in a pair of lines of the same color show the value after one call to the playback routine.
+Each column in a pair of lines of the same color shows the value after one call to the playback routine.
 Set the memory location to monitor with the `RETURN` key.

 All values are shown in hexadecimal.